Exposing Citation Vulnerabilities in Generative Engines: Methodology

-Then, we calculate the maximum similarity between the answer sentence set \( S = \{l_1, l_2, \ldots, l_k\} \) and citation \( c_i \) as \( \text{sim}_{\text{max}}(S, c_i) = \max_{j \in \{1,\ldots,k\}, m \in \{1,\ldots,n_i\}} \text{sim}(l_j, s_{i,m}) \) to reveal the reflection influence power of a citation in answers.
+\textbf{Maximum Similarity Identification.} GEs often use only some sentences within long citation texts to generate particular answer sentences, thus we identify the maximum similarity between the answer sentence set \( S \) and citation \( c_i \) to reveal the reflection power of a citation in answers.
+Finding the maximum similarity identifies the most relevant part of the citation text to the answer content.
+In detail, we calculate the maximum similarity as \( \text{sim}_{\text{max}}(S, c_i) = \max_{j \in \{1,\ldots,k\}, m \in \{1,\ldots,n_i\}} \text{sim}(l_j \in S, s_{i,m} \in S_{c_i}) \).
 In calculating this maximum similarity, we compute the similarity between each answer sentence \( l_j \in S \) and all sentences \( s_{i,m} \) within citation \( c_i \) and adopt the highest similarity value across all combinations.
-GEs often use only some sentences within long citation texts to generate particular answer sentences.
-Therefore, finding the maximum similarity identifies the most relevant part of the citation text to the answer content.
-This method reveals the reflection influence power of citation sources in answer \( r \) without relying on citation labels attached by GEs.

-\textbf{Citation source category classification.} After obtaining maximum similarity scores \( \text{sim}_{\text{max}}(S, c_i) \) for each citation \( c_i \in C \), we categorize each citation using the classifier \( \lambda(\cdot) \).
-This categorization allows us to examine how different publisher attribute categories are reflected faithfully in answers at varying similarity levels.
+Finally, we categorize the maximum similarity scores \( \text{sim}_{\text{max}}(S, c_i) \) into three \emph{similarity bands} \( T \) to reveal the reflection power of a citation in answers.
+We introduce a $\gamma(\text{sim}_{\text{max}}(S, c_i))$ function that maps the maximum similarity score to the similarity band: \emph{High} similarity (scores in \([0.9, 1.0]\)) indicates strong semantic alignment between answer and citation sentences, suggesting direct reflection of the citation source in the answer. \emph{Mid} similarity (scores in \([0.8, 0.9)\)) represents moderate semantic overlap, indicating partial citation contribution. \emph{Low} similarity (scores in \([-1.0, 0.8)\)) reflects weak semantic connection, suggesting minimal reflection of the citation source in the answer.
+We employ these thresholds because \(0.8\) has been used as a threshold for detecting paraphrased sentences~\cite{kabir2024banglaembed} and \(0.9\) for classifying similar sentences~\cite{tumre2025improved} in prior studies.